 The T.W.
-Samuels and Son Distillery, founded in 1844 by Taylor William Samuels and his son, was located on Located on Deatsville-Lenore Road.
-1 2 The new company produced their flagship T.W.
+Samuels & Son Distillery was founded by Taylor William Samuels and his son, W.I., in 1844, which produced the T.W.
 Samuels and Old Deatsville whiskeys.
-2 Both Taylor and his son, W.I., died in 1898 and the family business taken over by Leslie B., son of W.I.
+1 2 Both Taylor and W.I. died in 1898, and the family business was taken over by Leslie B., son of W.I.
 1

-In 1943, Block wanted to sell the distillery due to favorable prices, much to the objection of Bill Samuels who attempted to secure financing to acquire the distillery outright.
-1 When he was unable to do so, Block sold the distillery to the Foster Trading Corporation of New York, who changed the name of the distillery to Country Distillers.
-It was during this time that Bill disassociated himself with the company.
-(Block did re-enter the distilling business ten years later with the purchase of the former Burks Spring plant near Loretto on the Star Hill Farm, where he restored the property and began operating it as Markers Mark.)
-2
+Block wanted to sell the distillery in 1943, much to the objection of Bill Samuels, son of Leslie B., who attempted to secure financing to acquire the distillery outright.
+1 When he was unable to do so, Block sold T.W.
+Samuels to the Foster Trading Corporation of New York, who changed the name to Country Distillers.

+In 1950, Country Distillers began to use a continuous cooker instead of mash tubs, which increased production but lowered the quality of the whiskey.
+1 Sales dropped sharply causing Country Distillers to close in 1952.
 Portions of the distillery were reused to produce bottled spring water.
-1 Seven 20,000 barrel capacity warehouses were purchased and reused by Haven Hill while two others were acquired by Maker’s Mark.
-The rest of the complex was abandoned.
+1 Seven 20,000 barrel capacity warehouses were purchased by Haven Hill while two others were acquired by Maker’s Mark.